-A potpourri of knowledge for buyers and sellers, collected over time - some from published information, some is the benefit of people smarter than me, and some taught at the school of hard knocks
+A potpourri of tidbits for buyers and sellers, collected over time - some from published information and people smarter than me, and some learned the hard way from the school of hard knocks

 A SWOT analysis is a simple but powerful business tool used to evaluate: Strengths, Weaknesses, Opportunities, and Threats.
 In real estate, it helps create a clear strategy before a home ever hits the market.
 Before launching a new listing, take a step back and evaluate: (S) Strengths – What makes the home stand out (W) Weaknesses – Issues buyers might question (O) Opportunities – How we position the home in today’s market (T) Threats – Competing listings and market conditions.
 This framework helps guide pricing, presentation, and marketing — ensuring every listing is positioned thoughtfully from day one.
 Because the strongest listings start with a clear plan 😎